-- Download, view, and order tax forms, instructions, and publications. - Access commercial tax preparation and e-file services. - Research your tax questions online. - See answers to frequently asked tax questions. - Search publications online by topic or keyword. - View Internal Revenue Bulletins published in the last few years. - Sign up to receive local and national tax news by email.
+- Download, view, and order tax forms, instructions, and publications. - Access commercial tax preparation and e-file services. - Research your tax questions online. - See answers to frequently asked tax questions. - Search publications online by topic or keyword. - View Internal Revenue Bulletins published in the last - Sign up to receive local and national tax news by email.

 Do not download Copy A of Forms W-2, W-3, W-2c, or W-3c from IRS.gov and then file them CAUTION with the SSA.
 The SSA accepts only e-filed reports and the official red-ink versions (or approved substitute versions) of these forms.
-For information about e-filing, see E-filing on page 2.
+For more information about acceptable substitute versions, see Substitute forms.
+For information about e-filing, see E-filing.